Plumsail/workflow-actions-pack-docs/source/actions/E-mail processing.rst

     *  -  SSL
        -  Is encryption required?
 (SSL or TLS)
        -  Yes
-    *  -  SiteUrl
-       -  SharePoint URL, if blank will be detected automatically
-       -  empty
     *  -  mTo
        -  Specifies mapping of 'To' filed to list item field
        -  To